Latest guidance for people with Crohn’s and Colitis on level of risk of complications from COVID-19, and what you should do as a result.

 If you develop any coronavirus or flu symptoms, you may have to delay taking your medicine until you feel better.
 See our general guidance on medication if you have coronavirus symptoms.

 Should my child go to school?

 Coronavirus can affect children, but it doesn't seem be as serious and most children will only get a mild form of the illness.
-Many children who were previously considered high risk (extremely clinically vulnerable / shielding) or moderate risk (clinically vulnerable) may no longer be considered to have a greater risk.
+Many children who were previously considered to be at high risk (extremely clinically vulnerable / shielding) or at moderate risk (clinically vulnerable) may no longer be considered to have a greater risk.

-If your child is high risk they should not attend school or college while your nation is in a national lockdown.
-If your child is moderate or low risk they can attend school if you are a key worker or they are considered vulnerable or they have been invited back as part of a phased opening.
+If your child is at high risk they should not attend school or college.
+If your child is at moderate or low risk they can attend school if you are a key worker, they are considered vulnerable or they have been invited back as part of a phased opening.
 If your child's healthcare professional tells you they should not attend school, you should follow their advice.

-If your child lives with someone who is high or moderate risk they can attend school if you are a key worker or they are considered vulnerable or they have been invited back as part of a phased opening.
+If your child lives with someone who is at high or moderate risk they can attend school if you are a key worker, they are considered vulnerable or they have been invited back as part of a phased opening.

 Check the specific guidance on school openings for your nation: